draxil/springboard/README.md

 The code effective funtionality could be useful to a go coder independent of the command itself.
 I'll post a godoc link here once the documentation is in any kind of shape.
 If you particularly want this please shout at me.

+# Fiddly details

+## Directories

+springboard ignores directories, so it's completely safe to have subdirectories which you can use for your archives etc.

 # status / plans

  This is at an early stage of development and is subject to change!
 Upcoming additions: